The power of music apps when preparing for a Trinity Rock & Pop exam

 Download from the App Store and Google Play.

-What are your favourite apps for music learning and teaching?
+What are your favourite apps for musical learning and teaching?

 So that you can get started as quickly as possible, we’ve highlighted specific apps to download.
 There are, however, plenty of other options - there’s more than one metronome app, more than one tuner.